How Much Does a Bathroom Remodel Cost?

 Replacing the door on a bathroom is fairly straightforward and will depend on the cost of the door you select.
 Walls and ceilings, on the other hand, are tough to pin down.
 That’s because uncovering the walls and ceilings in a bathroom, which is a damp space, can lead to unexpected surprises, so this part of the budget needs to allow for some contingencies.
 A simple, uncomplicated replacement of the walls (especially if old tile has been removed and new tile will be installed) with green board or other specialty drywall will not only freshen the space and make for easier tile installation, it will also restart the clock on any mold that has started to grow in the existing walls.
 That mold, however, is often the harbinger of the unexpected costs that can occur when replacing bathroom walls and ceilings.
 Small pipe or grout leaks can go undetected for a long time, especially if the wallboard is helpfully absorbing the liquid and growing a bumper crop of mold.
 You may find that you need a mold abatement contractor, more plumbing work, and more wall removal than you originally planned.
 Of course, it’s better to remove the mold than to pretend it’s not there, but it’s important to be aware of this possibility and leave some space in the budget just in case.
 Some homeowners insurance may assist with the costs of mold abatement—if this is your situation, it’s worth an inquiry.

 The cost of finishing the walls with paint, wallpaper, or tile will depend on the cost of the finish you select.
-Painting costs run between $150 and $550, depending on the paint and the size of the room.
+Painting costs can run anywhere from $200 and $5,000 on average, depending on the paint and the size of the room.
 For this damp area, you’ll want to think about a bathroom-specific paint that inhibits mold and mildew growth and prevents drips.
 Tile and wallpaper options will cost more, depending on your selections.

 Lighting and Ventilation

 Once you’ve made the decisions about materials, you’ll need to scale them to the size of the bathroom as you begin to calculate overall costs.
 Smaller bathrooms require less material and therefore are usually less costly to remodel—but because they are smaller spaces that require many cuts and trims of materials, sometimes they cost more than you might expect because of cut-off material waste.
-Multiply the width times the length of the floor space to get the approximate square footage: a 3-foot by 5-foot powder room will cost about $1,500 to $2,250 to renovate, while a relatively palatial 9-foot by 10-foot bathroom can cost as much as $13,500 to renovate.
+On average, a bathroom remodel costs between $70 and $250 per square foot.
+Multiply the width times the length of the floor space to get the approximate square footage: a 3-foot by 5-foot powder room will cost about $1,050 to $3,750 to renovate, while a relatively palatial 9-foot by 10-foot bathroom can cost as much as $22,500 to renovate.
 If you have a larger bathroom and a smaller budget, you’ll need to decide where to splurge and where to compromise.

 Installation and Labor

-On average, labor to remodel a bathroom works out to $50 to $75 per hour, and it can make up between 40 percent and 60 percent of the budget.
+On average, labor to remodel a bathroom works out to $50 to $75 per hour, and it can make up between 40 percent and 65 percent of the budget.
 Whether or not you choose to work with a contractor will depend on the size of your remodel.
 For a quick paint job and a new sink and toilet, a handy homeowner can skip the labor costs, but for more involved jobs a contractor, plumber, and electrician may be necessary, and with all the contortions involved in reaching all the corners of a small bathroom, you may just choose to hire a painter to prevent aggravation.
-General contractors for larger jobs will cost between $300 and $400 per day, while a plumber can be as much as $2,000 per day depending on the job.
-Electricians add $50 to $100 per hour.
+General contractors for larger jobs will charge about 10 percent to 20 percent of the total project cost, while a plumber can charge between $45 and $200 per hour depending on the job and the experience level of the plumber.
+Electricians add $50 to $200 per hour.

 Additional Costs and Considerations